Information topologies on non-commutative state spaces: Comments on the representation

-We now consider an arbitrary finite-dimensional C*-algebra $\cA$.
-We show that the I-/rI-topology is independence of the representation.
-In order that exponential families can be defined in $\cA$ we have to use a representation of $\cA$ as a C*-subalgebra of ${\rm Mat}(n,\bC)$ but the complete projection theorem and Pythagorean theorem are independent of this choice.
-The maximization of the von Neumann entropy does depend on the representation of $\cA$ as a C*-subalgebra of ${\rm Mat}(n,\bC)$.
+We show that our results about the I-/rI-topology hold for an arbitrary finite-dimensional C*-algebra $\cA$.
+In order to define exponential families in $\cA$ we chose a representation of $\cA$ as a C*-subalgebra of ${\rm Mat}(n,\bC)$.
+We show that the Complete projection theorem and Pythagorean theorem are independent of this choice.

 The first object, the relative entropy, is monotone under C*-morphisms

 between two unital C*-algebras \cite{Uhlmann}, i.e.\ if $f,g:\cA\to\bC$ are two states and if $\Phi^*(f):=f\circ\Phi$, then $S(\Phi^*(f),\Phi^*(g))\leq S(f,g)$ holds.
 If $\Phi:\cB\to\cA$ is a C*-isomorphism then $\Phi^{-1}$ provides the opposite inequality and $S(\Phi^*(f),\Phi^*(g))=S(f,g)$ follows.
 In particular, our results about the I-/rI-topology in \S\ref{sec:topo-qm} are valid in any finite-dimensional C*-algebra independent of the representation.